raydevs/klkwiki/src/styles/README.md

 # CSS styles in angular.io

-This document gives an overview of how angular.io CSS styles are implemented and organized in files.
+This document gives an overview of how the styles are applied.
+Styles are implemented and organized in files.
+Inspired in angular.io documentation structure.

+The default theme is prebuilt theme `pink-bluegray` defined in `light` and `dark` themes, pink for primary and bluegray for accent.

 ## General